stonefl/stonefl.github.io/_drafts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 - **Learned new cloud skills**: Cloud computing is the key to the future industries.
 I feel lucky to have chances to learn about both Google Cloud Platform and Microsoft Azure, who are the two of the top public cloud providers in the world.
 I have successfully obtained three GCP at the beginning of 2020.
 ![three_certs]({{site.baseurl}}/img/post/ThreeCerts.JPG)

-- Got a manager position:
+- **Started a manager role**:I got started
-Ultimately, he notes that the best team leaders are the ones that aren’t angling for power for power’s sake.
-“They are the great individual contributors who never, ever want to be a manager," Jobs says.
-"But decide they have to be a manager because no one else is going to be able to do as good a job as them.”
+> They are the great individual contributors who never, ever want to be a manager.
+But decide they have to be a manager because no one else is going to be able to do as good a job as them.
+--Steve Jobs

 - Started a new good habits:
 - Read 9 books: